FERPA Reminder for Indiana State University Faculty and Advisors

 What is meant by the term “directory information?”

-The university may disclose directory information unless the student has affirmatively submitted a written request to the Office of Records and Registration that the university withhold the information.
+The university may disclose directory information unless the student has affirmatively submitted a written request to the Office of the Registrar that the university withhold the information.
 Directory information is defined at Indiana State University as:

 - Full name